Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 how to express your attitude towards him?

-5. What examples to give from history, literature,
+5. What examples can you give from history, literature,

 The following additional arguments are welcome: